Volunteer Review: Lydia C., Physical Therapy in Nepal

 Not all work and no play…

 The country itself was beautiful.
 I was so lucky I got to do my touristy traveling bit at the weekends.
-I went to Chitwan National Park where I got to and we saw crocodiles and a rhino.
+I went to Chitwan National Park where I saw crocodiles and a rhino.
 Pokhara was a beautiful place to visit too for several days and relax in.
 I did paragliding there and the views were sensational.
 We got up for sunrise one morning and the views of the mountains were absolutely breathtaking, definitely worth the early morning!

 We also took a trip to the Tibet border where we went white water rafting and canyoning and some of my crazy brave new friends went bungee jumping.
 Other weekends were spent relaxing and socializing in Thamel with the other volunteers and a whole lot of souvenir shopping!